-All ventilation complies with European Standards and vents should not be obstructed in any way as this could lead to insufficient fresh air.
+All ventilation complies with European Standards and vents should not be obstructed in any way as this could lead to insufficient fresh air

 If this occurs then the confined atmosphere can become deficient in oxygen which can lead to a build up of the highly dangerous gas carbon monoxide (Co).
-Carbon monoxide is colourless, odourless and tasteless and if allowed to build up will rapidly cause headaches or drowsiness.
+Carbon monoxide is colourless. odourless and tasteless and if allowed to build up will rapidly cause unconsciousness, and even death.